orbitinghail/sqlsync/GUIDE.md

 ## Step 4: Connect to the coordinator (COMING SOON)

 This step still requires using SQLSync from source.
-For now you'll have to follow the directions in the [Contribution Guide] to setup a Local Coordinator.
+For now, you'll have to follow the directions in the [Contribution Guide] to set up a Local Coordinator.

 [rustup]: https://rustup.rs/
 [Vite]: https://vitejs.dev/